YaoQ/onetswitch/chapters/serial-console.md

 ##Downloading and installing USB to UART drivers

 When using a Xilinx Development Board with a USB UART port use your mini-B USB cable to connect the USB UART port on the board to a PC.
 If the driver for this CP210x USB to UART bridge is recognized by your PC you may go to the next section, suggested HyperTerminal.
-If your USB to UART is not automatically recognized, the driver can be found and downloaded from the Silicon Labs website linked below.
+If your USB to UART is not automatically recognized, the diver can be found and downloaded from the Silicon Labs website linked below.

 Silicon Labs Website and installation process:
 1. Go to: [Silicon Laboratories](http://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx)